8. Skip to content

 • No part of the protocol can be vulnerable to replay attacks

-All cabinet-side processing of Auth V2 is performed within the keychip, and all communication is encrypted in transit (using the “allnet key”).
+All cabinet-side processing of Auth V2 is performed within the keychip, and all communication is encrypted in transit.
 The keychip drivers serve as a proxy, and perform no other processing.
 The required functionality for this was added in firmware version 2.10.

 The keychip presents the server with a nonce, which the server is expected to encrypt with a key (called the “server key”) and return encrypted to the keychip.
 Using this, the keychip is able to validate the authenticity of the server.
 The keychip will then encrypt a nonce the server sent with a key (called the “keychip key”), which is returned to the server.
 The server validates this data, and finally returns standard initialisation data, however additionally includes a signature that games can use to validate its authenticity.